 Over the past decade, Macau has planted itself quite firmly on the world map when it comes to tourism.
-There are plenty of places to go in Macau.
+There are plenty of places to visit in Macau.
 Riding the wave of new casinos and 2006 UNESCO World Heritage designation, the former Portuguese colony has become a surprisingly impressive foodie hot spot as well.
 There is an impressive array of Macanese and Portuguese food in Macau.

 Living in Hong Kong, one of the world’s great dining cities, I have found it quite easy to be impressed with the food, drink and dining scene in Macau.
 Macau offers a range of delicious tastes to suit all budgets.

 So what to try in Macau?
 Here is what to look for if you want to sample some of the delicious drinks and food in Macau!

 Spoiler alert – This list of foods mostly covers Macanese and Portuguese cuisines, as these are the unique foods to be found here.
 There are lots of Macau restaurants serving excellent Cantonese, Asian and Western cuisines even if little attention is given to them in this particular report.